opendistro-for-elasticsearch/k-NN/PerformanceTuning.md

 * Each graph in the segment returns *<=k* neighbors.
 * Coordinator node picks up final *size* number of neighbors from the neighbors returned by each shard

-To improve performance it is necessary to keep the number of segments under control.
-Ideally having 1 segment per shard will give the optimal performance with respect to search latency.
-We can achieve more parallelism by having more shards per index.
-We can control the number of segments either during indexing by asking Elasticsearch to slow down the segment creation by disabling the refresh interval or choosing larger refresh interval, increasing the flush threshold OR force-merging to 1 segment after all the indexing finishes and before searches.

 ##Indexing Performance Tuning

 The following steps could help improve indexing performance especially when you plan to index large number of vectors at once.